Rex-Sanchez/fzz/README.md

 # Fzz a fuzzy finder for the terminal

-Fzz is a fuzzy finder match like fzf, but blazingly fast.
+Fzz is a fuzzy finder match like fzf.

 ## Usage